Monitoring memory usage of a running Python program

 Let’s see this through a code-

 The output displays the memory consumed by each line in the code.
-Implementation of finding the memory consumption is very easy using memory profiler as we directly call the decorator instead of writing a whole new code.
+Implementation of finding the memory consumption is very easy using a memory profiler as we directly call the decorator instead of writing a whole new code.

 Line # Mem usage Increment Occurences Line Contents ============================================================ 2 30.5 MiB 30.5 MiB 1 @profile 3 def my_func(): 4 30.6 MiB 0.1 MiB 1003 x = [x for x in range(0,1000)] 5 30.7 MiB 0.1 MiB 1503 y = [y*100 for y in range(0,1500)] 6 30.7 MiB 0.0 MiB 1 del x 7 30.7 MiB 0.0 MiB 1 return y